-Kollam is located in the extreme south of India along the Western coast and is close to Kochi, Thiruvananthapuram and Coimbatore.
 Kollam does not have an airport, and the Thiruvananthapuram airport is the nearest airport to this city.
 There are regular flights from Thiruvananthapuram to all the main cities in India as well as many cities in the Middle East and Southeast Asia.
+Kollam Junction is the main railway station in the city.
 Road and train connections to Kochi, Thiruvananthapuram as well as other major cities in Kerala are excellent.

 Kollam does not have an airport and Thiruvananthapuram airport is the closest to Kollam.
 Regular bus and taxi services connect Kollam to the airport which is about 70 kilometres away.
 Thiruvananthapuram is an international airport and connects to most Middle Eastern cities as well as to Sri Lanka, Indonesia, Maldives and Malaysia.
 All the main cities in India are also well connected to Thiruvananthapuram.